duckdb/pg_duckdb/README.md

 ## Getting Started

-The best way to get started is to connect Postgres to a new or existing object storage bucket (AWS S3, Cloudflare R2, or Google GCS) with pg_duckdb.
-You can query data in Parquet, CSV, and Iceberg format using `read_parquet`, `read_csv`, and `iceberg_scan` respectively.
+pg_duckdb relies on DuckDB's vectorized execution engine to read and write data to object storage bucket (AWS S3, Cloudflare R2, or Google GCS) and/or MotherDuck.
+The follow two sections describe how to get started with these destinations.

+### Object storage bucket (AWS S3, Cloudflare R2, or Google GCS)

+Querying data stored in Parquet, CSV, and Iceberg format can be done with `read_parquet`, `read_csv`, and `iceberg_scan` respectively.

 1. Add a credential to enable DuckDB's httpfs support.